Alto Flugelhorn

 This is the grip that most of the Kenton section used, although they typically canted the instrument less than I do.
 Some of them grasped the top of the valve block while others cradled the bottom bow.
 There are a few ways to do it and it really depends on the individual player, but if you’ve just acquired a 16E and haven’t figured out how to hold it yet I recommend trying my canted 3rd valve slide grip as pictured above.

 There is also the issue of mouthpieces.
-The best mouthpiece for a 16E (and likely other mellophoniums) is unquestionably the Conn 1 that came with it.
+The best mouthpiece for a 16E is unquestionably the Conn 1 that came with it.
 However, while abused and neglected 16Es can be found easily, the Conn 1 is significantly more difficult to find.
 If your 16E didn’t come with its Conn 1, the only way to get one is usually to find another 16E for sale that comes with it.
-(The same is usually true for the E-flat crook, but fortunately you can still buy a new one of those through Allied Supply, part # C-06028-5.)
+The same is true for the E-flat crook, which used to be available through Allied Supply (part # C-06028-5) but is not anymore.

 If you are a trumpet or horn player that is used to mouthpieces on the smaller side, the Legends Scodwell Mello mellophonium mouthpiece is a great option.
 That is a new production mouthpiece from Legends Brass that plays as well as the Conn 1, but is equivalent to a trumpet 5C in size.
 Too small for many players (including me), but you can likely custom order it in a bigger diameter.
 The Conn 1 has an inner diameter a touch over 18 mm, the same as a Schilke 22 trumpet mouthpiece.

 The third option is a Bach traditional mellophone mouthpiece, which has the right cornet shank for the mellophonium.
-Before I got my Conn 1 I used a Bach 5 of this type, and it was ok but not great.
+Before I got my Conn 1 I used a Bach 5 of this type, and it was decent but not great.
 The low and middle registers are nice and beefy, but the high register is very difficult.
 The beauty of the Conn 1 is that it works well from the lowest F# (sounding B2) all the way up to the scream register (E above the staff and beyond), while the Bach only works well in the staff and below.
-The Bach really is much better suited for circular mellophones and has found a happy home with one of mine.
+The Bach really is much better suited for circular mellophones.

 Of course, cornet mouthpieces do fit.
 But deep British-style cornet mouthpieces don’t do anything well on it, and shallower American-style cornet mouthpieces only work for screamer mellophonium parts.
 They do hilariously well at that (which is why the Kenton section used them when they wanted to be disruptive), but the mellophonium becomes much more of a weapon than a musical instrument when equipped as such.